schmittnieto/schmittnieto.github.io/_posts/2024-10-04-azure-stack-hci-demolab.md

   - Validates that required Azure Connected Machine extensions are installed and at the correct version.
   - Fixes any failed or version-mismatched extensions by removing locks, deleting, and reinstalling them.
   - Adds any missing extensions based on a predefined list.
+  - Once all four required extensions reach `Succeeded`, applies a targeted LcmController hotfix on the node through Azure Arc Run Command to patch a known `DownloadHelpers.psm1` bug that can break deployment validation.
+The step is idempotent and safe to rerun.

 #### 99_Offboarding.ps1